bobbimanners/EightBall/README.md

 It is also possible to run the EightBall system using the MAME Apple II emulation under Linux.

-To run the main EightBall executable, which includes the line editor, interpreter and bytecode compiler, choose to start `EIGHTBALL.SYSTEM` from within the ProDOS launcher.
+To run the main EightBall executable, which includes the line editor, interpreter and bytecode compiler, choose to start `EB.SYSTEM` from within the ProDOS launcher.

 You can then enter and run the [test program](#simple-test-program) below.